faw01/sudoku-solver/README.md

 The backtracking algorithm is a simple and effective method for solving constraint satisfaction problems.
 It works well for Sudoku because it systematically tries all possible solutions until it finds one that satisfies all the constraints.

+Solved 10,000 puzzles from hard_sudokus.txt with 100% accuracy.

 ## References

 https://youtu.be/Zq4upTEaQyM